openmm/openmm/docs-source/usersguide/library/01_introduction.rst

 We have provided a number of files that make it easy to get started with OpenMM.
-Pre-compiled binaries are provided for quickly getting OpenMM onto your computer (See Chapter :ref:`installing-openmm` for set-up instructions).
-We recommend that you then compile and run some of the tutorial examples, described in Chapter :ref:`openmm-tutorials`.
+Pre-compiled binaries are provided for quickly getting OpenMM onto your computer (See Chapter :numref:`installing-openmm` for set-up instructions).
+We recommend that you then compile and run some of the tutorial examples, described in Chapter :numref:`openmm-tutorials`.
 These highlight key functions within OpenMM and teach you the basic programming concepts for using OpenMM.
-Once you are ready to begin integrating OpenMM into a specific software package, read through Chapter :ref:`examples-of-openmm-integration` to see how other software developers have done this.
+Once you are ready to begin integrating OpenMM into a specific software package, read through Chapter :numref:`examples-of-openmm-integration` to see how other software developers have done this.

 License